Delight Donors and Volunteers With Handwritten Thank You Notes

 Make writing thank you notes or postcards a habit.
 It doesn't matter much if you only remember to do it once in a while.
 Get in the habit of recognizing "thanking moments" and make it easy to follow through.

 - Order up some note cards with your logo: Make them large enough that you can write a reasonable message, and so they will stand out when arriving in the mail.
-If you can't order up note cards specific to your organization, here are some that are ready to print out for free or just let them inspire you.
 Get postcards that have one of your most iconic photos on it.
 Have several versions of the postcard made up so that you won't be sending the same ones over and over to the same people.

 - Set specific goals: For instance, write one thank you per a day or three a week.
 The actual frequency is less important than that you set a goal for yourself.
 At the end of the day or week, ask yourself about the notes you've written.
 Become a role model for the rest of your staff by letting them know that you are writing notes and encourage them to do so as well.